aodhanlutetiae/dj/bar.md

 <br />
 **PREPARE YOUR DATA**

-It's a good idea to prepare your data before visualising it so that it doesn't require adjusting or editing when you're visualising it.
+It's a good idea to prepare your data first so that it doesn't require adjusting or editing while you're visualising it.
 Open the spreadsheet you used for plastic bags in England.
 Alternatively, import the data again from the [bags_2years.csv](https://drive.google.com/file/d/15vDqg-u6W4tHouC42uvhMOdy21oTl3ov/view?usp=sharing) file to a new spreadsheet.

-Organise the sheet as shown in the [first Walkthrough](https://aodhanlutetiae.github.io/dj/sheets) then filter the years column to show only 2019-20 and sort the column 'Number of single use plastic bags' column ('from Z-A') so the data is organised with the biggest numbers at the top.
+Organise the sheet as shown in the [first Walkthrough](https://aodhanlutetiae.github.io/dj/sheets) then filter the Year column to show only 2019-20 and sort the column 'Number of single use plastic bags' column ('from Z-A') so the data is organised with the biggest numbers at the top.

-Now select the first eleven rows (including the column headers).
+Now select all the data in the first eleven rows (including the column headers).

 <br />
 ![pic zero](/images/walkthroughs/wtvz0.png)